IES College Campuses

 If you are having difficulties in a particular subject, Student Counsellors can arrange for extra tutorial support.
-These are small group sessions that revise work already covered but do not involve any extra assessment.
+These are small group sessions that revise work already covered but do not involve any extra assessments.
 There is no charge for these tutorials.
 In addition the Student Counsellor can assist you to find an appropriate non-IES tutor at a reasonable rate.
 IES does not charge you for finding the private tutor.

-Individual Study Plans and other intervention strategies for academically “At Risk” students
+Individual Study Plans and other intervention strategies for academically at-risk students

 Guidance with university placement

-All students are given a mobile phone contact number so they can call IES staff at any time in case of emergencies.
+All students are given a mobile phone contact number so that they can call IES staff at any time in case of emergencies.